mafemorris/Camera_simulation/README.md

 Basic simulation of a lens and a sensor of a camera.

 ## Base Work
-The library has a principal folder called camera_simulator with the classes base_processor, lens and sensor.
+The library has a principal folder called camera_simulator with the files base_processor, lens and sensor.
 Each class is on its own file in order to be clear of each part of the camera simulator.
 The base processor has the property enable that is initialized as True and the library abc is used to create the abstract method that will later be used in the sensor and lens classes.
 The lens class is initialized with the values height and width properties given.
 If the height or width values are not integers it raises a TypeError.
 The process method raises a value error if the dimensions of the image and the lens are different, otherwise returns the image.
 The sensor class is initialized with the gain property given (other values are added later in the advance python section).
-The processor multiplies the value of the image by the gain of the lens.
+The processor multiplies the value of the image by the gain of the sensor.
 All files, classes and methods doctrings are made following the Google standard format and formated using black code formatter.

 ## Specific skills